“I truly believe that kids who grow up in nature grow up into adults who care about protecting it.”

 The Smiths were unsure of what to expect when the Queen of Green arrived at their home.
 But rather than commanding them to sell their cars and install solar panels, Lindsay started by looking at what the family was already doing and helped them take it a bit further.

-Following her simple five-step formula, Lindsay showed the Smiths several small changes they could make to their daily lives that would significantly reduce their environmental footprint.
-“I tried to suggest changes that aligned with their values,” says Lindsay.
+Following her simple five-step formula, she showed the Smiths several small changes they could make to their daily lives that would significantly reduce their environmental footprint.
+“I tried to suggest changes that aligned with their values,” she says.
 “They were already washing their clothes using cold water, so I challenged them to use nontoxic laundry soap, and hang their clothes to dry.
 They were recycling a lot; they were very conscientious about that.
 So I challenged them to recycle less by reducing the amount of packaging they brought into the home in the first place, and reuse as much as possible.
 There is a hierarchy to the three Rs, and recycling is the last in line.
 It still takes resources to have recyclables picked up and broken down.”

-The last step in Lindsay’s formula is to “pay it forward.”
+The last step in her formula is to “pay it forward.”
 Once the Smiths figured out how to make their lifestyle even greener, Lindsay encouraged them to pass on their knowledge to others in the community.
 “If you’ve mastered composting and have an amazing garden in your backyard, why not find out if your neighbours or local youth groups want to participate?” she says.
 “We’re all on this sustainability journey together, learning from each other.”

 As much as Lindsay emphasizes the importance of making changes in our homes and our daily lives, she points out that individual actions will only go so far; at some point, collective action must be taken.
 The David Suzuki Foundation plays a big role in facilitating collective changes.
 In addition to promoting individual actions we can take—such as those listed under ‘Top 10 ways you can stop climate change’—the Foundation works hard to effect changes to policy and legislation in an effort to protect and conserve the environment.
 But Lindsay wants Canadians to understand that we all have a role to play in bringing about collective change.